 Walker’s memories of the anguished period when he started puberty at 12 still haunt him.
 “My body couldn’t handle what was happening to it,” he said.

 After a yearslong process of evaluations, then puberty blockers and hormone injections, Walker said his self-image improved.
+Then came the ban.

 “Mississippi is my home, but there are a lot of conflicting feelings when your home is actively telling you that it doesn’t want you in it,” Walker said.

-“First of all, we’re going be able to chill at the hotel in the morning,” Flower said.
+“First of all, we’re going be able to chill at the hotel in the morning,” Flower explained.
 “Second of all, there’s a park nearby that we can have a lot of fun in.
 Third of all, we might have a backup plan, which is really exciting.
 And fourth of all: Candy store!”

 “Indiana could do whatever the hell they’re going to do,” Jennilyn said, “and we can just come here.”

 Arleigh Rodgers reported from Chicago and Indianapolis.
 Michael Goldberg reported from Jackson.
-Rodgers and Goldberg are a corps members for the Associated Press/Report for America Statehouse News Initiative.
+Rodgers and Goldberg are corps members for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.